You have an instigator coworker

-2. If you don’t agree with the instigator’s position, tell him.
-He will be less aggressive in his approach if he knows he doesn’t have complete support.
-Most people don’t confront instigators, they just complain about them behind their back.
+If you don’t agree with the things instigators are doing, tell them.
+They will be much less aggressive when they know they don’t have complete support of their colleagues.
 You don’t have to be nasty about it – just make your feelings clear.

-In many ways, as a coworker, you actually have more control over this person’s actions than if you were his boss.
+In many ways, as a coworker, you actually have more influence over instigators’ actions than if you were a manager.
 You can say some things a boss can’t (or shouldn’t) say.
 You also often have a better feel for how this person’s actions are effecting others in the team.
-Don’t be afraid to take action to ensure that you maintain a positive work environment.
+Don’t be confrontational – but also don’t be afraid to stand up for your team.

 Leave a Reply